SoftUni-Internal/interactive-content/EN/07-Transactions/02-Transaction-Properties.md

 # Transaction Properties

-We must **follow some properties** before and after a transaction to keep our database stable.
+We should **follow some principles** before and after a transaction to keep our database stable.

-They are named **ACID** properties, an acronym for:
+They are named **ACID**, an acronym for:
 - **A**tomicity
 - **C**onsistency
 - **I**solation